-Although our workshops and trainings were primarily designed for leaders and facilitators working within an educational context (i.e. educators and administrators, teaching artists, counselors, program coordinators, youth workers, etc), after 5 years of educational service, we have expanded our offerings so that we may support and serve a wide range of communities working in dynamic contexts.
+Although our workshops and trainings were primarily designed for leaders and facilitators working within an educational context (i.e. educators and administrators, teaching artists, counselors, program coordinators, youth workers, etc), after reflecting on the expansive range of clients we have served since 2015, we have expanded our offerings so that we may support a wide range of communities working in dynamic contexts.

 Through customizable activities and media, we engage participants with multiple learning styles and varying degrees of experience with anti-oppressive frameworks.

 WHO IS SHIFT

 Vivianne A. Njoku is a multi-media artist and educator based in Mexico City, MX & Brooklyn, NY.
 In addition to her work as a video artist and performer, since 2008 Ms. Njoku has instructed youth and adults in video production and conceptual, social justice-based art.

 Ms. Njoku holds a Masters Degree in Art Education from New York University and is licensed through the state of New York as a Visual Arts Instructor for all grades.
 She has collaborated with a number of non-profit organizations, including the Tribeca Film Institute, Reel Works Teen Filmmaking, and Willie Mae Rock Camp for Girls.